 SHP Webinar Wednesdays is back for 2021.
 A season of interactive health and safety webinars throughout September and October giving you the opportunity to learn about a range of key industry topics.
 The webinars are hosted by SHP and feature a diverse range of speakers, moderated by SHP Editor, Ian Hart.

-In this session, whish is available to watch on-demand now, SHE Software representative Julian Taylor, and Maria Anderson, Global Head of Health Safety and Wellbeing at Cambridge University, discussed the ongoing conundrum of the culture surrounding safety in the workplace.
+In this session, which is available to watch on-demand now, Evotix (formerly SHE Software) representative Julian Taylor, and Maria Anderson, Global Head of Health Safety and Wellbeing at Cambridge University, discussed the ongoing conundrum of the culture surrounding safety in the workplace.

 Safety culture is often discussed as a component of change, but it is important to consider what type of culture we truly need to develop, who can contribute to that culture, and how it is key to improving your health and safety performance.

 “People are nervous about raising issues when leadership is poor, our job is to stimulate leaders to have better relationships with their teams”.